michhar/iot-edge-video-maker-module/README.md

 ## Build and Push Image

-The first step is building a dependency, `azure-iot-sdk-python`.
-Then, the deployment template will be used to build an image for the module and push it to the registry specified in the `.env` file.
-Finally, a deployment manifest will be created.
+The deployment template will be used to build an image for the module and push it to the registry specified in the `.env` file.
+Then, a deployment manifest will be created and used in deployment to an edge device.

-1. CD into the `azure-iot-sdk-python` folder and run:

-    `docker build -f azure-iot-sdk-python/Dockerfile -t wonderwoman/azure-iot-sdk-python .`

-2. Right click on the `deployment.template.json` in the base of the repository, and click "Build and Push IoT Edge Solution" (this should show up if the IoT Edge extension for VSCode has been installed).
+Right click on the `deployment.template.json` in the base of the repository, and click "Build and Push IoT Edge Solution" (this should show up if the IoT Edge extension for VSCode has been installed).

 ## Deploy Solution